American Bureau of Shipping: Organization and management

 Since 2011, Christopher J. Wiernicki has served as ABS's president and Chief Executive Officer.
 Wiernicki became the Chairman of ABS in 2012.
-The ABS world headquarters is located in Spring, Texas, USA.
+The ABS world headquarters is located in Spring, Texas.
 ABS is currently organized by market sector: Global Marine, Global Offshore and Government Services.
 There are over 5,500 employees worldwide, with offices in Spring, London, Singapore, and Shanghai.
-ABS surveyors and engineers work at major ports worldwide including Houston, Hong Kong, Singapore, London, Shanghai, Busan, Yokohama, Genoa, Gdańsk, Hamburg and other cities.
+ABS surveyors and engineers work at major ports worldwide including Houston, Piraeus, Hong Kong, Singapore, London, Shanghai, Busan, Yokohama, Genoa, Gdańsk, Hamburg and other cities.
 Surveyors are employed in ports and shipyards worldwide to verify that marine asset are in suitable condition, meet class requirements and built according to drawings.

 Services

 Classification

 The primary responsibility of ABS as a classification society is to verify that ABS-classed ships and marine structures comply with the established ABS Rules for design, construction, and periodic survey.
 If a vessel is found not to comply with the Rules, and the recommendations of ABS are not followed, then the society will suspend or cancel classification.
 ABS Rules are derived from principles of naval architecture, marine engineering, and associated disciplines.

 For vessels built to ABS class, ABS engineers must approve the vessel design during engineering review.
 After design approval, ABS field surveyors attend to the vessel from keel laying to delivery at the shipyard.
 During the construction of a vessel built to ABS class, surveyors witness the tests of materials for the hull and specific machinery items as required by the Rules.
 They also survey the building, installation, and testing of the structural and principal mechanical and electrical systems.